Klumz/comp150-agile/README.md

 [2] L.F.
 Johnson, "On measuring programmer team productivity", Electrical and Computer Engineering, 1998.
 IEEE Canadian Conference on, pp. 701–705, 25-28 May 1998

-[3] Geetika Sharma, Gautam Shroff and Prasun Dewan, "Workplace collaboration in a 3D Virtual Office", VR Innovation (ISVRI), 2011 IEEE International Symposium on, pp. 3-10, 19-20 March,
+[3] Geetika Sharma, Gautam Shroff and Prasun Dewan, "Workplace collaboration in a 3D Virtual Office", VR Innovation (ISVRI), 2011 IEEE International Symposium on, pp. 3-10, 19-20 March

+[4] Back to Basics: The Role of Agile Principles in Success with an Distributed Scrum Team (needs additional info)

+[5] Virtual meetings: not just an option any more! (needs additional info)

+[6] Improving Project Communication with Virtual Team Boards (needs additional info)

 [1]: VIRTUAL OFFICES (finished):